Igoroliveira98/Rock-band-one-page/README.md

 Simple website, using only HTML, CSS and Javascript, made with the purpose of practicing Front End programming concepts.

+<strong>The website has:</strong>

+  - Information about the band.
+  - Photos from the last shows.
+  - Area for the purchase of tickets.
+  - Newsletter area, to receive more information about the tour.

 Images taken from Unsplash.com